Static Charges from Tablet Blister Packaging

 On some lines, a knock-down brush is placed further down the line to insert tablets not quite seated correctly in the tray base.
 These brushes can regenerate static charges and a second short range 3014 or 1250-S Static Eliminator should be placed at the exact point the filled trays exit the brush.

-Where thermoformed tray-base material is placed on the line already pre-contaminated, a 5000/5100 Ionised Air Knife can be used to clean and neutralise the tray cavities prior to filling.
+Where thermoformed tray-base material is placed on the line already pre-contaminated, a 5000/5100 Ionised Air Knife can be used for neutralisation and dust removal from the tray cavities prior to filling.

 Tablets can become trapped by electrostatic attraction and adhere to surfaces at various positions during their transport to the filling station.
 Typical positions for tablet hold-up are either in the bowl feeder, if used, or in the delivery chute.